EuCaue/gnome-shell-extension-quick-lofi/README.md

 ## Dependencies

-This extension requires `mpv` in order to work.
+This extension requires `mpv`.
 Install it using your package manager:

 ```bash
 # Fedora